 - Donate Your Flowers to the Community

 There are plenty of lovely ways to support your reception’s surrounding area and neighborhood.
-For the days after wedding, consider asking to see if anyone—perhaps a local small restaurant, a community center, or a retirement home—may benefit from fresh arrangements.
-Ask a friend for help with the drop off, it’s always best to delegate post-wedding tasks during this busy hosting time.
+For the days after the wedding, consider asking to see if anyone—perhaps a local small restaurant, a community center, or a retirement home—may benefit from fresh arrangements.
+Ask a friend for help with the drop-off, it’s always best to delegate post-wedding tasks during this busy hosting time.
 If you don’t have any luck with surrounding businesses, consider chatting with your wedding contact person to see if the venue itself would benefit from the arrangements—perhaps in their lobby or guest rooms.

 - Resell Your Floral Supplies Online